 Professional transcribers can commonly be found on freelance websites, People Per Hour, Fivesquid, UpWork, are examples of these.
 Using these types of websites gives you the ability to see the service provider’s feedback, as well as protecting your money against a poor job, or no delivery at all.

-There are transcription companies as service providers; they are specialist businesses that only provide the transcription.
-The employ teams of transcribers, either remotely on in-house.
+There are transcription companies that are solely a transcription service provider, these are specialist businesses that only provide audio or video transcription.
+They employ teams of transcribers, either remotely on in-house.
 (You don’t get the same direct contact with your transcriptionist as compared to using a freelancer.)
-These are a self-service type website, you upload your audio and either pay a deposit of invoice after the audio or video has been completed.
+These are self-service type websites, you upload your audio and either pay a deposit of invoice after the audio or video has been completed.

-If you choose to contact directly, saving yourself time and money from not using a 3rd party freelance website like People per Hour, for example, there are some questions you can ask them as tips as to how professional and experienced they are.
-Someone may think they can type quickly, but listening to an interview, for example, can be very tricky to rewind a few seconds without a foot pedal and professional transcribing software, like NCH Software, something Virtuadmin has had for many years.
-(When I downloaded the free version you couldn’t use a foot pedal with the software, you had to purchase the professional version!)
+If you choose to contract directly, saving yourself time and money by not using a 3rd party freelance website like People per Hour, for example, there are some questions you can ask them as tips for you to ascertain how professional and experienced they are.
+Someone may think they can type quickly, listen to an interview and type what is being said, for example.
+However, this method can be very tricky to rewind even for just a few seconds without a foot pedal and professional transcribing software, like NCH Software, something Virtuadmin has been using for many years.

 What rates do transcriptionists charge?

 A transcriber is a professional touch typist that listens to recorded speech and types what they hear.
-A professional will insert the necessary grammar, and intelligently paragraph where necessary within the transcript.
-A transcriber will touch type between 50-80 words per minute (WPM) and would usually take 4-5 hours to transcribe one hour of recorded audio, as an approximate guide.
+A professional will insert the necessary grammar, and intelligently paragraph where applicable within the transcript.
+A transcriber that can touch type between 50-80 words per minute (WPM) would usually take 4-5 hours to transcribe one hour of recorded audio, as an approximate guide.

-A transcription company that hires typists either remotely or in-house will probably have a higher fee, due to their overheads and profit before paying the transcriptionists.
-It is more usual for a professional freelance transcriptionist to be more affordable due to their fewer overheads.
+A transcription company that hires typists either remotely or in-house will probably have a higher fee, due to their overheads and profit before paying their transcriptionists.
+It is more common for a professional freelance transcriptionist to be more affordable due to their fewer overheads.